 It’s not that hard!
 If you want to dress modestly, but are not sure how, here’s a good start:

 - As often as you can, wear skirts.
-They are just as easy to wear as pants and are no impediment to movement in all cases except for serious labor, despite what may be heard.
+They are just as easy to wear as pants and are no impediment to movement in all cases except for a very few types of serious labor, despite what may be heard.
 Besides, you are God’s princess, why not dress like one every day?

 - Whether you wear skirts or pants, make sure they extend to below the knee when you are standing and sitting.
 Yep.
 That means no mini-skirts or short-shorts.